 - Feature in the Perceptual Domain (frame): the human ear and the interpretation of sound wave differs significantly from the raw physical measures.
 For instance, loudness is a measure of the energy in the sound wave.
 The human perception, however, amplifies frequencies differently, especially the ones between 2 and 5 kHz which are important for speech recognition.
-The following measures take perception into account. - Loudness: perception of the sound pressure level depends on the frequency as shown on the figure on the upper right side. the international standard IEC 61672:2003 defined different side.
+The following measures take perception into account. - Loudness: perception of the sound pressure level depends on the frequency as shown on the figure on the upper right side.
+Each red curve denotes how much energy is required such that an average listener perceives the pure tone as equally loud.
+As discussed before, the energy drops significantly between 2 and 5 kHz due to amplifications in the ear.
+To model this perception the international standard IEC 61672:2003 defined different weighting function as shown by the figure on the lower right side.
 The A-weighting curve is the most frequently used despite that it is only "valid" for low-level sounds.
 In addition, the human auditory system averages loudness over a 600-1000ms interval.
+The loudness at the F_i is hence the average over the previous 1000ms of the signal and not just the values in the frame.
+Let 0 be the number of frames over the last 1000ms.
+For instance, with a hop size of 20ms, 0 = 50.
+Loudness is measure in decibel, again, to match perception of increased loudness: